 There is a bunch of other hash functions you can lookup in the manpage.
-We recommend never to use the -P option.
+We recommend never to use anythinh worse than the default.

 Note: Even with the default options, the probability of a false positive doesn't really start to get significant until you have around 1,000,000,000,000,000,000,000 different files all of the same file size.
 Bugs in rmlint are sadly (or happily?) more likely than hash collisions.
 See http://preshing.com/20110504/hash-collision-probabilities/ for discussion.